Auricular Chakra Balancing

 So the Level 5 course is very comprehensive and is not for the feint hearted or those who haven’t got the time to immerse themselves in reflexology for a year or more.
 In which case a good, well regulated Level 3 course run by an experienced tutor is the alternative.
 It really is best to find the course that suits you, your style of learning, a tutor you feel comfortable with and think carefully about the amount of time and commitment you are able to devote to learning.

 The level 5 course isn’t about simply adding in CPD as some think.
 Each aspect of the course is included for a reason and that is to ensure that every graduate who completes all of the essays, assignments and in depth studies are fully confident professionals.
 It is a structured progression of learning specific to reflexology.
-Over the years, having taught many different reflexology courses, this is by far the most comprehensive, makes the most sense if the goal is to have a busy clinical reflexology practice and importantly it has the reassurance of an exceptional Awarding body and Accrediting body to support the qualification.
+Over the years, having taught many different reflexology courses, this is by far the most comprehensive, makes the most sense if the goal is to have a busy clinical reflexology practice and importantly it has the reassurance of an exceptional Awarding body to support the qualification.
 Some people look at the course fees and think that the course is expensive, to that I say that you get what you pay for.
 Graduates often tell me that they would willingly have paid more for the course as they appreciate how much work has gone into it and what amazing resources they are given.
 If you look at the cost of a foundation degree which is typically two years then the average cost would be in the region of £17,540.
 Frequently I get told that the resources my learners receive are better than when they did their degree, they also say that there is as much if not more work as well!

 One graduate was running a very successful beauty therapy business and had a Level 3 in reflexology.
 Reflexology constituted 12% of her business, within a year of retraining to Level 5 it grew to over 70%.